thegetty/bronze-guidelines/content/vocabulary/chasing.md

 layout: vocabulary
 toc: false
 menu: false
-definition: 'The process of fine detailed “cold work” after casting and %%fettling%% that serves to correct or enhance the cast surface by removing and/or compressing metal using hand tools by punching, %%engraving%%, and/or %%chiseling%%, and in modern times also with power and pneumatic tools.'
+definition: 'The process of fine detailed “cold work” after casting and {{< q-def "fettling" >}} that serves to correct or enhance the cast surface by removing and/or compressing metal using hand tools by punching, {{< q-def "engraving" >}}, and/or {{< q-def "chiseling" >}}, and in modern times also with power and pneumatic tools.'
 ---

 <div class="backmatter">
 Note: In common art historical usage, the term “chasing,” when used for bronze sculpture, refers specifically to all of the steps taken to embellish the surface of the cast after fettling.
-Modern founders include the detailed process of removing and repairing %%casting defects%%.
-In decorative arts, on the other hand, chasing of gilt bronze refers to the steps taken after filing to embellish the surface by compressing the metal (using punches), as opposed to %%engraving%%.
+Modern founders include the detailed process of removing and repairing {{< q-def "casting defects" >}}.
+In decorative arts, on the other hand, chasing of gilt bronze refers to the steps taken after filing to embellish the surface by compressing the metal (using punches), as opposed to {{< q-def "engraving" >}}.
 </div>

 {{< q-figure-group grid="3" id="105, 248, 249, 252, 253, 255, 511, 550" >}}